LoginRadius/engineering-portal/content/engineering/guest-post/passwordless-authentication-for-your-php-project/index.md

 ?>
 ```

-Let's not forget to replace with our site API key and our secret key.
-Now that we're done with let's login to our login radius account and make a few changes before proceeding further.
+Let's not forget to replace with our site API key and our API Secret.

+Now, let's login to your LoginRadius account and make a few changes before proceeding further.

-#### Registering A User On Login Radius Platform
+### Registering A User On LoginRadius Platform

-This is important if we're to implement login radius passowrdless login.
-To do this we'll be creating:
+This is important to implement LoginRadius passowrdless login.
+To do this, you'll create:

-- register.php(contains basic html codes for registering)
+- `register.php` (contains basic html code for registering)
-- verify.php
+- `verify.php`

-For `register.php`, let's paste in the following codes:
+For `register.php`, paste the following code:

 ```html
 <!DOCTYPE html>